-Computer Network Technology prepares students to operate sophisticated, state of-the-art computer equipment.
+The Associate of Applied Sciences (A.A.S.) in Computer Network Technology prepares students to operate sophisticated, state-of-the-art computer equipment.
 Students are also given in-depth instruction in JCL, telecommunications networks, and operating systems concepts.
-Upon completion of program requirements, students are awarded the Associate in Applied Science (A.A.S.) degree.
+Upon successful completion of this program, graduates can choose to enter the workforce in entry-level positions or transfer to senior colleges, including New York City College of Technology’s B. Tech program in Computer Systems or Mercy College’s B.S. in Cybersecurity.

 BMCC has articulation agreements with several four year colleges to allow you to seamlessly continue your education there.